Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Boltzmann fits

 We next numerically estimate the mass of the Boltzmann-like region $7<r<22$ kpc using (\ref{regnmas}).
 We get $M_{(7 \,{\rm kpc}, 22 \,{\rm kpc})}\approx 2.9 \times 10^{11} M_{\odot} $.
 It is significantly greater than the mass $M(R_{ {\tt G}})$ of the inner region, $r<7 \,{\rm kpc}$.
 Furthermore, it is also significantly greater than the sum of the baryonic mass contributions for NGC 2841 which were obtained from a mass model. \cite{deBlok:2008wp} Summing the disk, bulge and HI gas masses cited in subsection 2.1 gives $\sim 1.43 \times 10^{11} M_{\odot} $ [which in this example is close to the estimate for the mass $M(R_{ {\tt G}})$ in the inner region].
-From these values one gets that the region exhibiting Boltzmann-like behavior is more than twice as massive as the baryonic component of the galaxy.
+From these values one gets that the region exhibiting Boltzmann-like behavior is more than twice as massive as the baryonic component of the galaxy, and it therefore must consist mainly of dark matter.

 From (\ref{kappatau}) we compute the fitted values for the dimensionless parameters $\tau$ and $\kappa$.
 We get $\tau\approx .37$ and $\kappa\approx .42$.
 This in contrast to the trivial isothermal solution $(\tau,\kappa)= (\frac 12,\frac 13) $, associated with an exactly flat rotation curve.
-It is then a nontrivial result that the region $7<r<22$ kpc, where the $v(r)$ is far from being flat, is well described by a Boltzmann gas.
+Since $v(r)$ is far from being flat, it is a nontrivial result that the region $7<r<22$ kpc is well described by a Boltzmann gas.